 55CsCaesium

-Caesium (IUPAC spelling; cesium in American English) is a chemical element with the symbol Cs and atomic number 55.
+Caesium (IUPAC spelling; also spelled cesium in American English) is a chemical element; it has symbol Cs and atomic number 55.
 It is a soft, silvery-golden alkali metal with a melting point of 28.
 5 °C (83.
-3 °F), which makes it one of only five elemental metals that are liquid at or near room temperature.
+3 °F; 301.
+6 K), which makes it one of only five elemental metals that are liquid at or near room temperature.
 Caesium has physical and chemical properties similar to those of rubidium and potassium.
 It is pyrophoric and reacts with water even at −116 °C (−177 °F).
-It is the least electronegative element, with a value of 0.
+It is the least electronegative stable element, with a value of 0.
 79 on the Pauling scale.
 It has only one stable isotope, caesium-133.
 Caesium is mined mostly from pollucite.
 Caesium-137, a fission product, is extracted from waste produced by nuclear reactors.
-It has the largest atomic radius of all elements whose radii have been measured or calculated, at about 260 picometers.
+It has the largest atomic radius of all elements whose radii have been measured or calculated, at about 260 picometres.

 The German chemist Robert Bunsen and physicist Gustav Kirchhoff discovered caesium in 1860 by the newly developed method of flame spectroscopy.
 The first small-scale applications for caesium were as a "getter" in vacuum tubes and in photoelectric cells.
-In 1967, acting on Einstein's proof that the speed of light is the most-constant dimension in the universe, the International System of Units used two specific wave counts from an emission spectrum of caesium-133 to co-define the second and the metre.
-Since then, caesium has been widely used in highly accurate atomic clocks.
+Caesium is widely used in highly accurate atomic clocks.
+In 1967, the International System of Units began using a specific hyperfine transition of neutral caesium-133 atoms to define the basic unit of time, the second.

 © Wikipedia | CC-by-SA-3.0 | Read more …